 About Mitchell Covington

-Mitchell Covington is an accomplished choral and orchestral conductor who has led many exquisite ensembles over a 30-year career.
+Mitchell Covington has led many fine choral ensembles over a 30-year career.
 He has directed choirs and orchestras in performances in the United States and throughout Europe.

 He is the Artistic Director of Voci Women’s Vocal Ensemble, a group he founded in 1991.
 He directed the Bay Choral Guild from 1995–2001, and led a seven-choir music program with over 300 participants at First Presbyterian Church of Berkeley for 23 years.

-Mitchell currently serves on the Executive Board of the American Choral Director’s Association—Western Division and is the Artistic Director of the Duruflé in Paris Choral Festival.
-He frequently serves as guest conductor and clinician for church and school choirs throughout the SF Bay Area and as adjudicator and clinician for choir festivals and conferences.
+Mitchell currently serves on the Executive Board of the American Choral Director’s Association—Western Division.
+He frequently serves as guest-conductor and clinician for church and school choirs throughout the SF Bay Area and as adjudicator and clinician for choir festivals and conferences.